oiwjewe/network-security-detector/content/dockerfile-doc.md

 ---

-This Dockerfile ensures that the container is configured for a secure, Apache-backed, Python application with HTTPS support and access control, making it suitable for both development and production environments.
+This Dockerfile ensures that the container is configured for a secure, Apache-backed, Python application with HTTPS support and access control, making it suitable for both development environments.